imengyu/vue3-context-menu/docs/docs/guide/custom-container.en.md

 * The MenuOptions.x is the distance from the menu to the left edge of the container;
 * The MenuOptions.y is the distance from the menu to the top edge of the container;

-You may need to use the `ContextMenu. transformMenuPosition` Display position of the transformation menu:
+You may need to use the `ContextMenu.transformMenuPosition` to transform coordinates of the menu position:

 ```ts
 function onContextMenu(e: MouseEvent) {